alexaandru/go-sitter-forest/README.md

 1. `nvim_treesitter` project and
 2. the individual sitter repos' own `queries` folders.

-The queries are embedded in the library (at the time of writing this, for 359 parsers, the queries are only 11MB) and they can be fetched via `forest.GetQuery(lang, kind)` where kind is one of {`highlights`, `indent`, `folds`, etc.} (preferably without the ".scm" extension, but will work with it included as well).
+The queries are embedded in the packages (at the time of writing this, for 359 parsers, the queries are only 11MB) and they can be fetched exactly the same as languages, just replace `GetLanguage()` with `GetQuery(kind)` or `forest.GetQuery(lang, kind)`.
+They are available for standalone packages, plugins as well as forest itself.

+The kind is one of {`highlights`, `indent`, `folds`, etc.} (preferably without the ".scm" extension, but will work with it included as well).
 I.e. to get the highlights query for Go, one would call `forest.GetQuery("go", "highlights")`.

+You can optionally pass the query lookup preference, see the `NvimFirst`, `NativeFirst`, etc. in `forest.go` for details, as in: `forest.GetQuery("go", "highlights", forest.NvimOnly)`.

 ## Parser Code Changes